benjaminparry/deflaaate/README.md

 Deflaaate
 =========

-A crap comment remover for dribbble.com
+A crap comment remover Chrome extension for dribbble.com